public-convenience-ltd/toiletmap/README.md

     1. https://gradle.org/install
     1. [android studio](https://developer.android.com/studio)
     1. Launch android studio once on an empty project, from there you can use the gui versions of the avd manager and sdk manager.
-    1. configure some environment variables, usually best done in your ~/.bashrc on un*x, or on windows using the _Advanced system settings_ gui.
+    1. configure some environment variables, usually best done in your `~/.bashrc` or `~/.bash_profile` on un*x, or on windows using the _Advanced system settings_ gui.
 Some example values:
         ```bash
+        # Set to where you installed the android studio + `/jre`
         export JAVA_HOME=$HOME/apps/android-studio/jre
         export ANDROID_SDK_ROOT=$HOME/Android/Sdk
         export PATH=${PATH}:${ANDROID_SDK_ROOT}/platform-tools:${ANDROID_SDK_ROOT}/tools/bin:${ANDROID_SDK_ROOT}/emulator